lroethan/BayesCard-Demo/README.md

 ### Tips for training

 During training, we do not consider columns with a large number of distinct values (NDV) or non-trivial types.
 This is consistent with the statistical information completion required for virtual index recommendations, as these excluded columns also do not take these factors into account.

+### Plans
+1. Automatically filter trainable columns from schema and statistics.
+2. Adapt to the TiDB's Cost estimation.